-Marginal Rise In Oil As Markets Weigh Inventory Data
+Marginal Rise In Oil as Markets Assess Inventory Data

 Prices of oils rose marginally in the early Asian trading on Thursday, as the markets weighed on optimistic U.S inventory data on Wednesday and precisely an extension of OPEC+ cuts on output against the consequences of Fitch’s downgrade of the top credit of the U.S. government.